Volume of a Prism Calculator

-So, you need to know just three lengths: height, base, and length, in order to calculate the volume.
+So, you need to know just three measures: height, base, and length, in order to calculate the volume.

 How to calculate the volume of a triangular prism?

 You need to take or know (from a plan/schematic) three length measurements.
 Make sure they are all in the same length unit, or convert accordingly until they are.
-The result from the calculation using our volume of a triangular prism calculator is always in cubic units: in3, ft3, yd3, mm3, cm3, meters3, etc.
+The resulting output from our triangular prism calculator is always in cubic units: in3, ft3, yd3, mm3, cm3, meters3, etc.

 The math is fairly simple, so it can be done using an ordinary calculator as well as by hand, but it can be difficult with large numbers or numbers with fractions.

 Three measurements of a prism need to be known before the volume can be calculated using the equation above: the prism length, height, and base.
 For example, if the height is 5 inches, the base 2 inches and the length 10 inches, what is the prism volume?
 To get the answer, multiply 5 x 2 x 10 and divide the result by 2, getting 10 x 10 / 2 = 100 / 2 = 50 cubic inches.

 A lot of classical roofs have the shape of a triangular prism, so calculating the volume of air below it might be useful if you are using the space as a living area.
 This type of roof has the best distribution of forces generated by the weight of the roofing and lateral forces (i.e. wind).
 Many camping tents are also such prisms, making use of the same beneficial properties.